-My research program applies novel quantitative approaches to questions at the intersections of community, ecosystems, and evolutionary ecology.
-I use a combination of field, common garden, and greenhouse experiments to address how variation (expressed at many different levels from genes to large phylogenetic groups) affects the relationship between biodiversity and ecosystem function.
+Hello!
+I am Mark Genung, a Postdoctoral Associate in Rachael Winfree‘s lab at Rutgers University.
+My research applies novel quantitative approaches to questions at the intersections of community and ecosystem ecology.
+I also use a combination of field, common garden, and greenhouse experiments to address how variation (expressed at many different levels, from genes to large phylogenetic groups) affects the relationship between biodiversity and ecosystem function.